mikeshuh/FeedDerpyKitty/README.md

 This is just a consistent way to let you know I'm thinking about you throughout the day.

-## The Technical Stuff (For the Curious) 🛠️
+## The Technical Stuff (For the Curious)

-If you're wondering about the behind-the-scenes magic:
+If you're wondering about the behind-the-scenes details:

 - **Cost**: About $9 per month
-- **Reliability**: Runs on Amazon's cloud, so it's super reliable
+- **Reliability**: Runs on Amazon's cloud and through Twilio API, so if it breaks it's their fault
 - **Compliance**: Fully registered with all the telecom regulations (A2P 10DLC compliant)
-- **Privacy**: Only you and I have access to this system
-- **Delivery**: Messages go through professional SMS routes for guaranteed delivery
+- **Delivery**: Messages go through SMS routes

-The whole system is written in Python and deployed to AWS.
+The system is written in Python and deployed to AWS.
 Here's what happens:
-1. EventBridge triggers the function every hour
+1. EventBridge triggers the function every hour on a cron job
-2. Lambda function checks if messages are enabled
-3. Randomly selects a message from the pool
+2. Lambda function reandomly selects a message from the pool
-4. Sends via Twilio's SMS API
+3. Sends via Twilio's SMS API

-Pretty straightforward, but it gets the job done reliably.
+Pretty straightforward; it gets the job done reliably.

 ## A Little Note 💌